By Mike Miller Updated February 13, 2023

 Boynton Beach, Florida is the third largest city in Palm Beach County.
-It is located on the Intracoastal Waterway and extends westward past Interstate 95.
+It is located on the Intracoastal Waterway between the cities of Lake Worth and Delray Beach and extends westward past Interstate 95.
 The population is about 78,000

 Boynton Beach is enjoyed by its residents and visitors, with beautiful beaches, waterways, and pleasant neighborhoods.

 The area around what is now Boynton Beach was first settled in the late 1800s.

 Nathan S. Boynton, a former Civil War Major from Port Huron, Michigan, visited the area and was so enchanted with its natural beauty and warm weather that he decided to establish the Boynton Hotel.

 He and his family would come every year to escape the harsh northern winters.